MatsM16/ddevlib/README.md

 # DDevLib
-A typescript and CSS library for rapid front-end development by Dyroy Development
+A TypeScript and SCSS library for rapid front-end development by Dyroy Development

 ## Setup
 Copy the files and folders from "/ddevlib" into your working directory and you should be good to go